zixianwang2022/Megatron-LM/examples/mamba/README.md

 * `ATT` = `MLP` = 0 is a pure Mamba model.
 * `ATT` = `MLP` = 0.5 is a transfomer model.

-If `ATT` or `MLP` are greater than 0.0 or if `--hybrid-override-pattern` is specified, the logfile will include information about the hybrid layer pattern used. `--hybrid-override-pattern` can be used to specify a different pattern than the default, algorithmically-generated one.
+If either `ATT` or `MLP` is greater than 0.0 or if `--hybrid-override-pattern` is specified, the logfile will include information about the hybrid layer pattern used. `--hybrid-override-pattern` can be used to specify a different pattern than the default, algorithmically-generated one.

 ## Mamba1 vs Mamba2